Eugene-L-H/Library/README.md

 Library scales to mobile devices but is best experienced on desktop.

 # Notes
-This project made start thinking about how important mobile-first design can be.
+This project urged me to think about how important mobile-first design can be.

 I built Library as a desktop app first.
 At about the midpoint of the project I decided it should be able to scale to mobile devices.
 I found it quite